 With e-Commerce Packaging Trends, Brands Must Think Outside the Box

-From 2016 to 2020, the global e-commerce market is expected to grow at a CAGR of 19.42 percent, according to Research and Markets.
+The global e-commerce market was worth $9.09 trillion in 2019 and is expected to grow at a compound annual growth rate (CAGR) of 14.7% from 2020 to 2027, according to Grand View Research.
 As part of this rise, brands must (re)consider a critical element to their sales model: customer experience as a function of the buying channel.
 The in-store experience is quite different from the on-screen experience.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 In 2017, Jabil sponsored an e-commerce packaging trends survey focusing on the inevitable shift from traditional retail to e-commerce channels and explored how brands can support a successful transition to stay ahead of the curve.
 Conducted by Dimensional Research, a third-party research firm, the survey was designed to reveal the evolving packaging considerations of brands as the new retail reality extends from store shelves to an online setting.

 e-Commerce Packaging Trends Survey Demographics

 Representing management and executive-level decision-makers in such sectors as consumer packaged goods, food and beverage, industrial, consumer health products and electronics, more than 200 manufacturing professionals responsible for packaging decisions participated in the e-commerce packaging trends survey, primarily from mid-size to large companies in the U.S.

 While 27% of respondents exclusively sell online, 54% support a mix of online and physical channels.
 For those who utilize e-commerce as a channel, 91% view e-commerce sales as important to their revenue models and another 88% expect it to grow in the next two years.